MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 ![Image Display Setup](/images/tutorials/basicmechanics/E6_1.png "Image Display Setup")

-Opening the three `View2D` module panels now shows the image data in three orthogonal views.
+Opening the three `View2D` module panels now shows the data in three orthogonal views.
 The module `OrthoReformat3` transforms the input image (by rotating and/or flipping) into the three main views commonly used.

 ![3 Views in 3 Viewers](/images/tutorials/basicmechanics/E6_2.png "3 Views in 3 Viewers")